scolem/Post-Its/README.md

 - In Jira (If not already done)
   - Add new column.
 When viewing the board in Agile, go to Board->Configure.
 Click add column and drag status to appropriate column (To add statuses, edit the appropriate workflow at Administration->Issues->Workflows)

+Runtime
+---
+- A log is avilable at /tmp/out.txt
+- If it all runs correctly, the pictures taken by the camera as well as the cropped pictures can be found at pi/<timestamp>
+- The Jira task board will update to reflect the changes made on the physical task board
+- Error checking:
+  When first starting the program, there is some error checking done to see if
+  - The number of yellow dots is connect
+  - There is movement in front of the board.
+This is done by comparing two pictures with a few second delay